 Thus, many people prefer diamonds in the near-colorless range of G-H-I-J, which generally face up as "white" with just a hint of warmth in the J-color and lower range.

-According to the GIA, the average diamond sold in the United States is N-color, so it's clear that beauty is in the eye of the beholder.
-You have lots of room in terms of what your perfect diamond color should be in that case.
+According to the GIA, the average diamond sold in the United States is N-color.
+Beauty is in the eye of the beholder, so you can decide what diamond color is appealing.

 The Eye-Clean Perfect Diamond:

-The majority of SI-1 clarity diamonds will be "eye clean" under normal lighting situations unless you scrutinize them closely.
-However, the degree that a diamond may be eye-clean varies greatly and may change due to lighting.
+Most SI-1 clarity diamonds will be "eye clean" under typical lighting situations unless you scrutinize them closely.
+However, the degree to which diamonds are eye-clean varies greatly and changes with the lighting.

 In the first place, we're talking about natural crystal structures that contain minor impurities.
-Secondly, diamonds are graded by human beings with varying degrees of vision.
+Secondly, human beings grade diamonds and have varying degrees of vision.

-Under those circumstances, one person might deem a diamond eye-clean while another might be able to see the inclusions clearly.
-Note that the eye-clean industry designation depends on merely glancing at the diamond from a distance of 9-12 inches.
+Under those circumstances, one person might deem a diamond eye-clean while another might be able to see the inclusions.
+Note that the eye-clean industry designation depends on merely glancing at the diamond from 9-12 inches.

 Perfect Diamond Carat Weight:

-Personally, I tend to focus on diamond cut quality and visual performance above all else.
-I find that people can judge the sparkle of a diamond from across the room.
-However, they are less likely to see slight differences in carat weight, color, or clarity beyond a few inches.
+I tend to focus on diamond cut quality because the sparkle factor is apparent across the room.
+In contrast, slight differences in carat weight, color, or clarity, are not visible beyond a few inches.

 Best Places to Buy the Perfect Diamond: